Oruchimaro/Http-Client---Laravel/README.md

     As we are using external API for sign up/in we dont need to register users in our app, we can disable them with passing the options to the route file. look at auth facade for more info.

+### 4.Making an http request
+    We are going to create a trait to be used by any controller or class, to enable it to send any http request of anytype with any query param, to any service .This is cool!!!

+    First add a new file to the directory within app, app/Traits/ConsumeExternalServices.php

+    in this trait we are going to have a single method this method will create a instance of guzzle Client, and gets some parameters
+    like method, requestUri, queryParams, formParams,headers that will be used to make the request.

+    in this trait we will use a attribute called baseUri, this uri comes from the class, model or controler that is using this trait, if it is not present the guzzle will automatically calculate the request from the url that we specify  sending there.if it is present all the urls request will be calculated from there.

+    then we can have this trait handle or resolve authorization , so in any class that is using this trait we will have a resolveAuthorization() method, and pass them the queryParams, formParams and headers to handle it.

+    then after sending request we can get a response from the service that will be stored in response variable.

+    and then return the response.

+    The class that uses this trait may have  method to decode the response and check if the errors are present on the response.